Lukewarmer6969/Speech/README.md

   - You Need to have minimum 5 AKT in the wallet.

 * Go to Deployments.
-* There you can build your own template or run pre built SDL from Akash Marketplace.
+* There you can build your own template

 * For this build  Select Build Your Template.
 * You can name the deployment.
 * Click YAML and Paste the SDL.

 * Click Create Deployment.
-* You'll receive a transaction request in the wallet.
+* You'll receive a transaction request from wallet.
 * Approve the transaction request.
 * After Approval you'll receive bids.
-* Review the bids and select the provider.
+* Select the bids and select the provider.
 * Accept the transaction for the provider.
 * Wait a few minutes.
 * Then go to the Leases and Click the link of url.